 The re-employment age was raised from 65 to 67 from 1 July 2017.
 The new re-employment age of 67 applies to those who turn 65 on or after 1 July 2017; in other words, those born on or after 1 July 1952.

 As announced at Budget 2019, the ASEC will be extended alongside the SEC for one more year, until end-2020.
 The ASEC will provide an additional wage offset of 3% to employers that hire older workers turning 67 and above.

 Persons with Disabilities

-To support employment of Persons with Disabilities (PWDs), the SEC was extended to employers that hire PWDs of all ages in 2012.
-The SEC for PWDs is set at 16% of the employee's monthly income, up to $240 per month.
+To support employment of Persons with Disabilities (PWDs)1, the SEC was extended to employers that hire PWDs of all ages in 2012.
+The SEC and ASEC for PWDs are set at 16% and 22% of the employee's monthly income respectively, up to $240 and $330 per month respectively.